pnnl/tesp/doc/SGIP1_Example.rst

 TE30 Example
 ------------

-Figure 17 shows a reduced-order demonstration model that incorporates all three federated co-simulators; GridLAB-D simulating 30 houses, EnergyPlus simulating one large building, and PYPOWER or MATPOWER simulating the bulk system.
+:numref:`fig_te30` shows a reduced-order demonstration model that incorporates all three federated co-simulators; GridLAB-D simulating 30 houses, EnergyPlus simulating one large building, and PYPOWER or MATPOWER simulating the bulk system.
 This model can simulate two days of